Smogna/Blackjack-Game/README.md

 tkinter, custom tkinter, PIL

 # How to use
-Download the folder, find 'Blackjack GTO Trainer.exe', and run
+Download the folder, open the 'Output' folder, find and run 'Blackjack GTO Trainer.exe', play blackjack